-In the bankruptcy proceedings, the debtor is deprived of the administration and disposal of his assets, since the administra-
+In the bankruptcy proceedings, the debtor is deprived of the administration and disposal of his assets, since the administrator is empowered to exercise, during the bankruptcy proceeding, the debtor's rights and actions concerning their assets.
 However, in the settlement proceedings, the assistance of the administrator is required for all acts relating to the management and disposal of the debtor's assets.